Western Washington Clean Cities and Communities

 Michael Graham

-Michael S. Graham is the current Director for the Western Washington Clean Cities Coalition and the Director of Policy & Communications at the Columbia-Willamette Clean Cities Coalition.
+Michael S. Graham is the current Director for the Western Washington Clean Cities and Communities coalition and the Director of Policy & Communications at the Columbia-Willamette Clean Cities Coalition.

 Graham’s career goal is to support fleet decarbonization and operational cost reductions through cost‐effective alternative fuel solutions.
 He currently focuses on collaborating and problem solving with local fleets across Oregon and Washington to help them adopt cleaner fuels and technologies where economically practical.